-- The Property is well positioned and will in our opinion always attract a good level of occupier and investor interest. - If the Property were to become available, we would anticipate a void period in the order of 6 to 12 months along with rent free which should be anticipated at 6 months on each 5 year term certain.
-It should be possible to obtain a full repairing and insuring lease subject to the current tenant conforming with their reinstatement and repairing obligations, albeit any lease would most likely be subject to a schedule of dilapidations. - During any void there will be associated holding costs including empty rates, security and maintenance.
+The Property is well positioned in Perth and will in our opinion attract a good level of occupier and investor interest.

+If the retail units were to become available, subject to reinstatement to their original specification we would anticipate a void period in the order of 6 to 12 months along with rent free which should be anticipated at between 3 to 12 months on each 5 year term certain.
+It should be possible to obtain a full repairing and insuring lease subject to the current tenant conforming with their reinstatement and repairing obligations, albeit any lease would most likely be subject to a schedule of dilapidations.

+During any void there will be associated holding costs including empty rates, security and maintenance.